stone-payments/stoneco-guidelines/qa_testing/testing/ATDD/README.md

 The definition of wikipedia express:
 > "Acceptance Test-Driven Development (ATDD) is a development methodology based on communication between the business customers, the developers, and the testers.ATDD encompasses many of the same practices as Specification by Example, Behavior Driven Development (BDD), Example-Driven Development (EDD), and Story Test-Driven Development (SDD).
 All these processes aid developers and testers in understanding the customer’s needs prior to implementation and allow customers to be able to converse in their own domain language.
 ATDD is closely related to Test-Driven Development[TDD].
 It differs by the emphasis on developer-tester-business customer collaboration.
 ATDD encompasses acceptance testing, but highlights writing acceptance tests before developers begin coding"

 Its acronym define it as test driven development of acceptance.
-ATDD is a requirements specification methodology that more testing methodology.
+ATDD is a requirements specification methodology more than testing methodology.
 ATDD is the beginning of the iterative development cycle level, because the basis of an acceptance test we deepen implementation through successive TDD unit testing to shape the code that finally meets the defined acceptance criteria.

 ### Based Features
 ATDD methodology provides a basis features: